IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-annotations.md

 ## $PlatformShort$ Callout Layer
-The Callout Layer of the category chart component displays a text callout at X/Y positions given in the data.
+The Callout Layer of the category chart displays a text callout at X/Y positions given in the data.

 ```razor
 <CategoryChart Height="100%" Width="100%"